 The Organize 365 Story – Part 8

 The COVID pandemic initially left me feeling shocked and was completely disconcerting.
 I am normally a very flexible and adaptable person, but in March, I was unable to plan.
 Information would change rapidly, I was having unexpected feelings of fear (and even panic), and I was taking frequent naps to cope.
 In May, I was growing used to not knowing what the “new normal” would look like, but I was ready to start making plans.
-I have adjusted – I am not making a 5 year plan, but I am able to plan and execute some short term projects.
-In fact, we are close to launching a new website, Organize 365 is hiring, and we have a new product to announce (SOON!).
+I have adjusted – I am not making a 5-year plan, but I am able to plan and execute some short-term projects.

 Every life will face some unexpected events.
 I am going to share a few in detail below, but the principles for surviving (and even thriving) through these events are the same.